boxing-in-iT/BoredPandasNFTDapp/README.md

-This exampla of my NFR dapp, go to clientapp and run "npm run start".
+This exampla of my NFT dapp, go to clientapp and run "npm run start".
 In contracts folder, solidity smart contract